insilica/ctgov-compliance-web/README.md

 flask run --host 0.0.0.0 --port 6525
 ```

-### Reporting Landing Page
+### Control Center

-The reporting dashboard lives at `/reporting` and surfaces cumulative trial
+The Control Center lives at `/reporting` and surfaces cumulative trial
 starts over time.
 It renders a D3.js chart that visualizes running totals
 bucketed by each trial's `start_date` month, differentiated by compliance
 status (Compliant, Incompliant, Pending) using the server-provided dataset.
+An action-items sidebar highlights organizations based on compliance rate,
+funding source class, and organization name filters.

 - Adjust the `start_date` and `end_date` query parameters (or use the built-in
   form) to focus on a specific window.